sjreich/Petrified-of-Silence/README.md

 Use music to stay in the zone while you're working?
 If you get distracted, this chrome extension will give you a gentle nudge to get back on track.
 Instead of outright blocking access to a list of sites, this extension just mutes your (streaming) music if you visit one of them.
 Want the music back?
 Then get back on task.

 To get this to work, you'll need to enable chrome's experimental tab-muting feature.
-[Go here](chrome://flags/#enable-tab-audio-muting), click "enable" under "Enable Tab Audio Muting UI", and restart chrome.
+Go to chrome://flags/#enable-tab-audio-muting, click "enable" under "Enable Tab Audio Muting UI", and restart Chrome.

 Then
   download this bunch of files